 - A survey be conducted, to provide fishery independent data of the stock throughout its range.

-STATUS: No progress. - As a minimum requirement: sampling of catches by observers is required essential for assessing age, size, sex composition, fecundity and frequency of spawning of the stock and be re-established in the Greenland EEZ and improved in the Icelandic EEZ.
-STATUS: No progress.
+- As a minimum requirement: sampling of catches by observers is required - essential for assessing age, size, sex composition, fecundity and frequency of spawning of the stock - and be reestablished in the Greenland EEZ and improved in the Icelandic EEZ.